Soviet Superstar

 Soviet Superstar is a greatest hits album by Russian singer Alla Pugacheva released in 1984 by Track Music in Scandinavia.
 The album features the best songs from 1976 to 1984.
-The release of the album was preceded by a number of concerts in Finland, as well as an active rotation of the singer's songs on radio and TV.
+The release of the album was preceded by a number of concerts by Pugacheva in Sweden and Finland, as well as an active rotation of the singer's songs on radio and TV.

 In Finland, the album reached the second place in the albums chart and received a gold certification.
 In 1985, the second part of the album was released.